Activities

 Theater and Tech Crew

 The Spring Lake Park Schools Theater Program is award-winning!
 From being on the stage to working behind the scenes - there are many different ways students can get involved.
-The Theater department has an exciting line-up for their 2022-2023 performances!
-Click on the links below to read about this year's theater season shows and also find audition and date information.
-You can also check out the Theater Hub.
+Each school year, the SLPHS theater program does a fall play, a one-act winter play and a spring musical.

-Meeting Times: Theater and Tech Crew meet every day during the duration of each play.
-For more information, please contact advisor Ryan Julien.
+Meeting Time: Theater and Tech Crew meet every day during the duration of each play

 Weight Training